bennyLCK/tp/docs/UserGuide.md

 ### [5.3.
 Why were all my previous data for contacts (and / or) articles from previous sessions deleted and replaced by the default template data?](#5-faqs)
 * This means that your save file was either corrupted or lost.
 To avoid this, refrain from editing files in the data folder (specifically **AddressBook.json** and **ArticleBook.json** files which contain the saved contacts and articles respectively, from previous sessions) unless you are sure about what you are doing.
-* To mitigate possible accidental data corruption which may result in the deletion of any of the save files, please make a copy of the data files after every session where major changes were made, so that in the event the most recent data is lost, you would still have a recent data file which can then be added back into the data folder located at the working directory of the PressPlanner.jar file and be loaded up into the application.
+* To mitigate possible accidental data corruption which may result in the deletion of the save files, please make a copy of the data files after every session where major changes were made, so that in the event the most recent data is lost, you would still have a recent data file which can then be added back into the data folder located at the working directory of the PressPlanner.jar file and be loaded up into the application.

 ### [5.4.
 Why does my link not open the browser?](#5-faqs)
 * This means that your URL added to the PressPlanner is an invalid link.